joaomorossini/ai_agent_tool_server/PROJECT_PLAN.md

 3. Remove unused code promptly
 4. Question if a test is still relevant before fixing it
 5. Take a step back when debugging to see the bigger picture
+6. Use framework-provided status codes when available
+7. Keep port configurations consistent and well-documented
+8. Ensure all services are running before running tests

 ---